martinbogo/meshbbs/docs/README.md

-# MeshBBS Documentation
+# Meshbbs Documentation

-Welcome to the comprehensive documentation for MeshBBS, a modern Bulletin Board System for Meshtastic mesh networks.
+Welcome to the comprehensive documentation for meshbbs, a modern Bulletin Board System for Meshtastic mesh networks.

 ## 📚 Documentation Structure

 ### Getting Started
-- [Installation Guide](getting-started/installation.md) - How to install and set up MeshBBS
+- [Installation Guide](getting-started/installation.md) - How to install and set up meshbbs
 - [Configuration](getting-started/configuration.md) - Configuring your BBS
 - [First Run](getting-started/first-run.md) - Getting your BBS online